State of Washington Classified Job Specification

 Knowledge and Abilities

-Knowledge of: Systems analysis; forms requirements for data processing and other automated equipment; printing processes; composition techniques; policies and procedures related to records management applications and use of microforms; filing systems and equipment.
+Knowledge of: systems analysis; forms requirements for data processing and other automated equipment; printing processes; composition techniques; laws, rules, policies and procedures related to records management applications and use of microforms; filing systems and equipment; disclosure and protection of records.

-Ability to: Analyze data for standardization; determine common form characteristics; make flow charts; use numerical/functional file system; design multiple-part forms; present recommendations concerning forms design and records control, processing, retention and destruction.
+Ability to: analyze data for standardization; determine common form characteristics; make flow charts; use numerical/functional file system; design multiple-part forms; present recommendations concerning forms design and records control, processing, retention, disclosure and destruction.

 Note: Positions in a criminal justice setting typically require experience maintaining or processing offender records such as legal files, property files, grievance files, administrative files, medical files, parole files, counselor or custody files, in a governmental law enforcement office, court setting, or an adult correctional agency.